5 Coding Interview Mistakes That Cost You Offers

 The process problem behind most coding interview mistakes

-Most engineers who fail interviews after months of preparation already know the relevant data structures and algorithms.
-They've seen the patterns and solved similar problems on their own time.
+If you've failed interviews after months of preparation, you probably already know the relevant data structures and algorithms.
+You've seen the patterns and solved similar problems on your own time.

-The five most common coding interview mistakes aren't knowledge gaps.
-They're process failures that happen between reading the problem and submitting the solution: coding before understanding the problem, skipping mental verification, poor time allocation, missing edge cases, and going silent when stuck.
+The five most common coding interview mistakes are process failures, not missing knowledge.
+They happen between reading the problem and submitting the solution: coding before understanding the problem, skipping mental verification, poor time allocation, missing edge cases, and going silent when stuck.
 Each one is fixable with deliberate practice under realistic conditions.

 Process mistakes are also the most fixable kind, because you don't need to learn new algorithms to fix them.
 What these engineers haven't practiced is the process of moving from problem statement to verified solution under time pressure.
 That process has specific, trainable steps, and each common mistake maps to a step that got skipped.
 You need to change how you deploy the algorithms you already know, not add more to the pile.